EnterpriseDB/edb-ansible/README.md

 Roles
 -----

+### process_vars:

+A role for processing the hosts.yml file and setting the required variables for other dependent roles.

 ### setup_repo:
 A role for setting up the EDB and PG Community and EPEL repositories.
 For installation of these repositories, role needs outbound connections to internet, mainly connection to the following sites: